 - when disclosure is reasonably necessary for a law enforcement related activity.

-The type of foreign entities to which we may disclose your Personal Information include:
+- The type of foreign entities to which we may disclosure your personal information include:

 - members of the IPH Group located in various countries, including in Australia, New Zealand, Singapore, Malaysia, Indonesia, Thailand, Hong Kong and China and any other jurisdictions in which we may operate in the future;